-- 1. Initial emphasis will be on diagnosis and basic management. - 2.
-When residents have mastered these skills, focus will be on medical decision-making and technical skills, and residents will work with supervising physicians to finalize a care plan.
+- 1. Initial emphasis will be on diagnosis and basic management.

+- 2. When residents have mastered these skills, focus will be on medical decision-making and technical skills, and residents will work with supervising physicians to finalize a care plan.

+- II.
+Conferences

-A. Specialty-specific didactics
+- A. Specialty-specific didactics

-III.
+- III.
 Independent study

 - A. Journal and Textbook reading

 - 1. Sabiston

 - 2. Schwartz

 - 3. Greenfield

 - 4. American Journal of Surgery

 - 5. Journal of the American College of Surgeons

 - B. Electronic resources

-- 1. American College of Surgeons http://www.facs.org/ see Links of Interest, Other Surgical Websites of Interest

-- 2. Clinical Key
+- 1. Clinical Key

-- 3. MD Consult
+- 2. MD Consult

-- 4. Up to Date
+- 3. Up to Date

-- 5. SCORE (American Board of Surgery)

-- 6. Pain management and addiction: https://www.facs.org/education/opioids
+- 4. Pain management and addiction

 - I. Verbal mid-rotation individual feedback

 - II.
 360 degree evaluation

 - III.
-Attending written evaluation of resident at the end of the month based on rotation observations and chart review.
+Attending evaluation of resident

 - I. Residents should contact the surgery attending the day prior to determine start time and location. - II.
 Residents should divide their time between the hospital, the operating room, and the clinic as appropriate to achieve the above educational goals. - A. Rotations are a "hands-on" learning experience.
 Residents will be involved in discussion of patient presentation, differential diagnosis, decision for or against surgical intervention, and patient follow up.
-In addition, residents will be involved in surgical procedures as is appropriate. - B. Continuity of care should be attempted as much as possible.

-- C. Case-based learning is most effective.
-Nightly reading/study should be based on cases reviewed during the day. - D. Residents may be asked to do focused literature searches or presentations during the course of the rotation. - E. When doing consults, ensure the resident understands the question asked and provides a concise answer.
+In addition, residents will be involved in surgical procedures as is appropriate. - B. Continuity of care should be attempted as much as possible. - C. Case-based learning is most effective.
+Nightly reading/study should be based on cases reviewed during the day. - D. Residents may be asked to do focused literature searches or presentations during the course of the rotation.

-III.
-Work hour responsibilities are as follows:

-- A. 5:30am 5:30pm all days of the week, and on Tuesdays stay until after evening sign out up to 7:30pm at the latest - B. Saturday morning help with rounds only - C. No work on Sunday - D. No overnight call - E. Duty hours must comply with ACGME requirements and are subject to change at the discretion of the program director. - IV.
+- E. When doing consults, ensure the resident understands the question asked and provides a concise answer. - III.
+Work hour responsibilities are as follows: - A. 5:30am 5:30pm all days of the week, and on Tuesdays stay until after evening sign out up to 7:30pm at the latest - B. Saturday morning help with rounds only - C. No work on Sunday - D. No overnight call - E. Duty hours must comply with ACGME requirements and are subject to change at the discretion of the program director. - IV.
 Residents have specialty-specific didactics and should be excused in a timely fashion to attend.
 Attendance at these conferences is mandatory.